jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 Australia has more than 1700 airports spread across the continent, many of the remote and infrequently used.

-A comprehensive list showing each of these airports and their relevant details was found in a HTML table at fallingrain.com, and downloaded with a similar function to one above, though this time built to extract data from HTML tables.
+A comprehensive list showing each of these airports and their relevant details was found in an HTML table at fallingrain.com, and downloaded with a similar function to the one above, though this time built to extract data from HTML tables.

 ```
 dfCODES = getAusIcaoCodes()